-Creates a new version with a new encrypted secret value and attaches it to the secret.
-The version can contain a new
+Creates a new version of your secret by creating a new encrypted value and attaching it to the secret. version can contain a new

 SecretString value or a new